yamacisik/spark_applications/mongo_db/readme.md

 There are 5 different code files in the folder:

-1. xml_parser.py : This is the parser code that takes the xml data set format and creates two tables in the MongoDB 2.
+1. xml_parser.py : This is the parser code that loads the dblp data set in xml format and import two tables named articles and inproceedings in the MongoDB
+2.